 The UK Shared Prosperity Fund replaces the European Structural and Investment Programme.
 It aligns with the Government's levelling up agenda and has the overall objectives of building pride in place and increasing life chances across the country.
 In July 2022, Cabinet noted the publication of the prospectus for the UK Shared Prosperity Fund, endorsed Chelmsford's developing Investment Plan, approved the approach of seeking endorsement of the Investment Plan from the One Chelmsford Board, and recommended that the Council approve the expenditure of the Prosperity Fund allocation in accordance with the Investment Plan.
 The UKSPF fund must be used for schemes that will deliver positive outcomes for local residents and businesses.
 A requirement of the funding is that a proportion must be spent on capital projects and this proposal is to approve the capital expenditure.
-Currently the proposed capital projects, a contribution to a new innovation centre and gazebos for the High Street.
+Currently the proposed capital projects include funding for a social supermarket, funding for Mid Essex Livewell Alliance projects, a contribution to a new innovation centre and gazebos for the High Street.